-What if the key to getting rich is not just increasing earnings and choosing good investments (important though those things are)?
+What if the key to getting rich is not just choosing good investments?…important though that is.

 Instead, what if the underlying key to getting rich lies in how we think about money and wealth?